nightbox69/Speedruns/Games/Persona-5/Notes/True-Ending-Hard-All-Confidants-And-Romances.md

 #### Evening

   * Go to bed and sleep.
-  * Follow the road and head to Shido, just mash.
+  * Follow the road and head to Shido, Skip All dialogues and FMV's (Press Start)

 ### 4/10 Sunday